jstromsoe/reach-docs/docs/reachview-link.md

 Typically, connecting to a NTRIP caster will require several pieces of information: **IP address**, **port**, **mount point**, **username** and an optional **password**.

 Note the **"Transmit NMEA GPGGA messages to Base stations"** option.
 This is required by some NTRIP casters for a feature called **Virtual Reference Station**. **VRS** will emulate a base station close to the Rover device depending on it's position.
 To enable this, choose **"single"**.
-You can also manully set a fixed position with the **"llh"** option.
+You can also manually set a fixed position with the **"llh"** option.

 ![ntrip.png](img/reachview-link/ntrip.png)